Lulu... sweet thing.

 - The Bounty Hunter of Star Wars: The Old Republic can be played as this, a Consummate Professional, or a Psycho for Hire, depending on the choices of the player.
 Light side bounty hunters will try to minimize violence and sometimes end up sparing their marks, while Dark Side Bounty Hunters sometimes go out of their way to be as sadistic as possible, even when their contract doesn't call for it.

 - Downplayed with the main character of Hotline Miami, who falls in love with a girl he finds on one of his jobs.
 It doesn't end well.

 - Shelly De Killer from Ace Attorney is a professional hitman, who kills for clients.
 Although, he puts his client's safety and trust above everything else.
 One of the reasons why he leaves a calling card by his victims is for this specific reason, namely so that his client wouldn't be suspected.
-He also detests backstabber's and those who betray others, which doesn't end well for Matt Engarde when De Killer finds out he had gathered evidence to blackmail him.
-Although, De Killer did kidnap Maya, starve her, and use her as a "toy" to get Phoenix to defend a killer, but this could be seen as him just following orders by his client.
-Plus, he never went against his words, laying everything down for Phoenix, and not doing anything that he hadn't told him he would do.
+He also detests backstabbers and those who betray others, which doesn't end well for Matt Engarde when De Killer finds out he had gathered evidence to blackmail him.
+When de Killer kidnapped Maya it's stated by his client that he did this on the client's orders.
+De Killer does however use Exact Words more than once which is ultimately why Maya is starved above anything else.

 - Dead Winter: Monday doesn't show off his sympathetic side very often, but he does Pet the Dog a few times.